limegimlet/covid_dataviz/about_data.md

 * The exception is metropole incidence rate data, which for now are only available pre-calculated.

 You can find my data processing scripts [here](https://github.com/limegimlet/covid19/tree/master).

+## About me

+Most of my professional life has been spent as a technical communicator, or herding others, at enterprise software firms in the search/analytics/business intelligence space.

+Upshot: I've spent a lot of time learning new, often pretty complex, tools quickly, just to explain to techie types the ABCs of getting and analyzing data with them.

+After years of this I became more interested in learning how to analyze data myself, at the command line with open-source librairies.

+That's how looking at Covid-19 data and compulsively reading Covid news articles somewhat naturally became my hobby since April 2020.
+It was a good distraction, oddly enough, while confined to a small Parisian apartment for 2.5 months.

+With the arrival of the second wave and accompanying media blitz of stats, alerts, and heatmaps, it was leaving me overwhelmed.
+And if someone for whom data visualization is a fun weekend activity (sometimes, at least) is overwhelmed, what about everyone else?